NdyZz/lontara-language/README.md

 # What is Lontara?

-The Lontara script, also known as the Bugis script, Bugis-Makassar script, or New Lontara script, is one of the traditional Indonesian scripts that developed in South Sulawesi and West Sulawesi.
+The Lontara script, also known as the Bugis script, Bugis-Makassar script, or New Lontara script, is one of the traditional Indonesian scripts that developed in South Sulawesi and West Sulawesi, Indonesia.

 # lontara-language-script